skeller01/wedding-website/documentation/requirements/current-state-design.md

 - External links are user-driven exits from the system boundary.

 ### Alternatives and Errors
-- GoDaddy forwarding may differ by browser/network/cache until fully verified.
+- GoDaddy forwarding is working but should be re-checked after future changes.
 - CDN failure can degrade styling/interactions but should not erase core text.
-- Third-party links may be stale or unavailable.
+- Third-party links may be stale or unavailable and should not mislead archive visitors.

 ### Assumptions
 - GitHub Pages URL is the production target for forwarding.
 - External link opening does not need in-site error recovery.

 ### Gaps and Questions
-- Exact final GoDaddy domain and observed failure mode from home browser.
+- Exact final GoDaddy domain and target URL.
-- Which external links should be updated.
+- Which external links should be updated, removed, or converted to historical plain text.
+- Initial static gallery photo selection.

 ### Change Recommendations
 - Keep external links auditable.